Most people hear about breaches from news articles written after the fact

 - Build a control environment with a layered approach.
 Take away the long hanging fruit and go a couple layers deeper.
 In essence, make your environment less attractive to the attacker;

 - Establish a written Incident Response Plan.
-The worst time to plan for a breach is during it.
+The worst time to plan for a data breach is during it.
 You will inevitably make mistakes – some which can be extremely costly.

 - How do we know we got everything?
 How did this happen – specifically?